Thomas Fisher Rare Book Library, University of Toronto

 Mandates/Sources of authority

-The mandate of the Thomas Fisher Rare Book Library is to foster the search for knowledge by supporting research and learning across all disciplines taught at the University of Toronto.
+The mandate of the Thomas Fisher Rare Book Library is to foster the search for knowledge by supporting research and learning across most disciplines taught at the University of Toronto.
 The Library acquires, makes accessible and preserves comprehensive research collections of national and international significance.
 It serves the faculty, staff, students and alumni of the University, as well as the general public.

 Administrative structure